Skip to main content

 For example, studies on both long-term caloric restriction and ketogenic diets have demonstrated a significant elevation in serum SHBG concentrations.
 The precise mechanism is thought to be related to changes in hepatic insulin levels and metabolic state.
 Lower insulin levels, a hallmark of both these dietary approaches, appear to upregulate SHBG synthesis.

-The clinical consequence is a reduction in and free estradiol, even if total levels remain stable or only slightly decrease.
+The clinical consequence is a reduction in free testosterone and free estradiol, even if total levels remain stable or only slightly decrease.
 This can lead to symptoms of hypogonadism, such as low libido and fatigue, despite a lab report showing “normal” total testosterone.
 This highlights the necessity of measuring not just total testosterone but also SHBG and calculating the Free Androgen Index (FAI) or free testosterone to get a clinically accurate picture of a patient’s hormonal status.

 The bioavailability of hormones, governed by binding proteins like SHBG, is a more clinically relevant metric than total hormone concentration alone.